-Search the Burke Museum collections
+Search the Burke Museum's collections

-Find Burke collections near you
+Find Burke collections from your area

-Burke collections from Washington
+Burke collections from Washington state

 The Ethnological Collection includes objects dating from the late 1700s to the present, acquired from collectors and Native artists.
 The Burke Museum's world-renowned ethnological collections number over 48,000 objects and more than 50,000 archival records.

 The WTU Herbarium's total holdings number more than 650,000 specimens of vascular and nonvascular plants, fungi, lichens and marine algae with the oldest specimens dating to the late 1800s.

 To search Burke specimens only, select “Amphibian and reptile specimens” under “Burke Museum of Natural History and Culture (UWBM)” in the drop-down menu for Collection.

 The Burke’s Ichthyology Collection includes more than 11 million specimens, including adults, juveniles, larvae, eggs, skeletons, tissues, otoliths and scales.
 Roughly 98% of the Ichthyology Collection is cataloged, databased and available to search.

 The Malacology (shell) Collection at the Burke Museum includes approximately 75,000 specimen lots.
 We still are in the process of digitizing the collection, but many are available in the online collections database.

 The Mammalogy Collection database includes over 55,000 specimen records, including more than 9,000 specimens that have tissue samples archived in the Burke’s Genetic Resources Collection.